-Any student who may need an accommodation based on the impact of a disability should contact Professor Solomon or Professor Sulai and also contact Lakeisha Meyer, Director of the Office of Accessibility Resources (ldm010@bucknell.edu, x71188), who will help coordinate reasonable accommodations for those students with documented disabilities.
-Note that all three mid-term exams are designed to take one hour, but all students will be given two hours to complete them.
+Any student who may need an accommodation based on the impact of a disability should contact Professor K. Vollmayr-Lee or Professor B. Vollmayr-Lee and also contact the Office of Accessibility Resources (OAR@bucknell.edu), who will help coordinate accommodations for those students with documented disabilities.
+Note that ALL students will be given 100% additional time on all three mid-term exams.

-What is on the PHYS 211 website?
+What is on the PHYS 212 website?

-The PHYS 211 website (www.bucknell.edu/phys211) is where you will take weekly drills and reading quizzes.
-The website also contains the course calendar (with lecture slides and videos of example problems), announcements, copies of handouts, lab materials, homework solutions, and a questions board.
+The PHYS 212 website (www.bucknell.edu/phys212) is where you will take weekly drills and reading quizzes.
+The website also contains the course calendar (with videos of example problems), announcements, copies of handouts, homework solutions, pooled office hours, and a questions board.
 You will also be able to access all your scores.